 ABOUT THE EVENT

-The course will be marked, and there will be water stops at the 6km, 13km and 18km points.
+The course will be marked, and there will be aid stations at the 4km, 7 km, 12km, 17km and finish points.
 You will need to carry any additional fluids that you require.
 You also need to have good protection against sun exposure and a sturdy pair of shoes (preferably trail shoes).

-We do not take responsibility for any injuries incurred by participants, but a doctor and basic first aid facilities will be available at the finish.
+We do not take responsibility for any injuries incurred by participants, but a doctor and basic first aid facilities will be available at 12km and at the finish.

-We will hold a briefing at the Negash Lodge at 6:30 pm on 27th April 2018.
-Following the briefing, there will be a pasta party at Negash Lodge in the treehouse restaurant (not included in the registration fee).
-For those travelling down on the morning of the event, we will hold another briefing at the race start point at 9:30 am on 28th April.
-The race will start promptly 10:30 am.
-There will be a time limit of three and a half hours to finish the race, and a post-race lunch will be available.
+We will hold a briefing at the Negash Resort at 6:30 pm on 26th April 2019.
+Following the briefing, there will be a pasta party at Negash Resort in the treehouse restaurant (not included in the registration fee).
+For those travelling down on the morning of the event, we will hold another briefing at the race start point at 9:30 am on 27th April.
+The race will start promptly 10:00 am.
+There will be a time limit of four hours to finish the race (cut of time 3hours at 15K), and a post-race lunch will be available.
 Participants are welcome to bring their own lunch or purchase food.

 • Water, snacks, and first aid support will be provided at the finish.